ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.78
+    - Changed logic when not cycling stats on overlay to show the most interesting stat
+    - Added option to show / hide percentages on overlay
   - 1.77
     - Added individual option for Cycle Qualify / Gold and Cycle Fastest / Longest to settings
   - 1.76